-To the western side of the village.
-It has maintained its rustic character with its stone-paved alleys, traditional stone-build houses and the distinctive wooden balconies.
-The 16th century Church of Metamorfosis tou Sotiros (Transfiguration of the Saviour Church) is located at the center of the historic square.
-In the yard of the church is located the "Eliomylos" Museum (Olive Mill) with the millstone, exhibiting the traditional production of oil.
-Another important sight of the area is Linos Museum displaying tools used in wine, bread and olive oil making.
-Noteworthy is the fact that the department of Antiquities has included Old Kakopetria in the list of Controlled Areas in order to preserve its unique character.
+To the western side of the village lies Palia Kakopetria, commonly known as "Old Kakopetria."
+This area has preserved its rustic charm, featuring stone-paved alleys, traditional stone-built houses, and distinctive wooden balconies.
+The 16th-century Church of Metamorfosis tou Sotiros (Transfiguration of the Saviour Church) stands at the center of the historic square.
+Adjacent to the church's yard is the "Eliomylos" Museum (Olive Mill), where a millstone is on display, providing insights into the traditional production of oil.
+Another noteworthy attraction in the area is the Linos Museum, exhibiting tools used in the making of wine, bread, and olive oil.
+The Department of Antiquities has designated Old Kakopetria as a Controlled Area to safeguard its unique character.

 Just beyond the village, one can find the Medieval Church of Saint Nicholas ("Agios Nicolaos tis Stegis").
 Erected during the 11th century and formerly serving as a monastery, the church is now recognized for its well-preserved frescoes and distinctive character.
 It is among the ten churches in the Troodos area listed on UNESCO's World Heritage List.